Please note that any changes to our policies will be communicated through our website and our notice boards.

 - When it is a routine blood check, again having been discussed and agreed with your regular GP and documented in your notes.

 Should you wish to request bloods and you do not fall under the previous categories, please make contact with your regular G.P. to arrange your bloods.
-All bloods are carried out by our phlebotomist who works Wednesday and Thursday mornings.
+Our designated blood clinics are Wednesday and Thursday mornings.

 All children registered at The Parks Medical Centre are entitled to have their childhood vaccines done in the surgery.
 Patients are simply asked to book into our vaccine clinic and fill out our vaccine consent form upon consult.
 Please do not book children in for vaccines before they reach the necessary age for the relevant set of vaccines.
 For more information on childhood vaccines please see: